HODIE (Roman Calendar): ante diem duodecimum Kalendas Iulias.

 MYTHS and LEGENDS: The art image for today's legend shows Aeneas and the Ghost of Creusa; you can also see the legends for the current week listed together here.

 TODAY'S MOTTOES and PROVERBS:

-3-WORD MOTTOES: Today's 3-word motto is In meliora spera (English: Have hope for better things).
+3-WORD MOTTOES: Today's 3-word verb-less motto is Virtus propter se (English: Excellence for its own sake).

-BREVISSIMA: The distich poster for today is Tibi Facient Rursum.
-Click here for a full-sized view; the poem has a vocabulary list and an English translation, too.
+BREVISSIMA: The distich poster for today is Praemia Servorum.
+Click here for a full-sized view.

 And here are today's proverbial LOLcats:

-MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Anser et Ova Aurea, the story of the goose that laid the golden eggs!
+MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Anser et Ova Aurea, the famous story of the goose that laid the golden eggs.

 Words from Mythology.
 For more about APHRODISIACS and APHRODITE, the goddess of love, see this blog post.